Toma400/Nimfire/readme.md

 ---
 For code examples, visit `examples` folder.

+### Note
+All files are up for testing, however following modules:
+- `nimfire/ui`

+are experimental and as such, their behaviour should not be reported as buggy, as it is very much expected, being still worked on.

 ### Licensing
 While library is *All Rights Reserved* for now (I'm quite lazy for libraries), it will be changed soon.
 For now you are allowed to use the library for any personal project